 Tiffany Reports First Quarter Results

-- Worldwide net sales increased 9% to $895 million.
-On a constant-exchange-rate basis that excludes the effect of translating foreign-currency-denominated sales into U.S. dollars (see "Non-GAAP Measures" schedule), worldwide net sales increased 13% and comparable store sales rose 8%.
+$891 millionand comparable store sales declined 9%.
+On a constant-exchange-rate basis that excludes the effect of translating foreign-currency-denominated sales into U.S.dollars (see "Non-GAAP Measures"), worldwide net sales declined 7%, and comparable store sales declined 9%.

 Other financial highlights:

 - Gross margin (gross profit as a percentage of net sales) increased to 61.2% in the quarter, from 59.1% a year ago.
 The increase was due to favorable product input costs and the effect of a shift in sales mix towards higher-margin products, as well as price increases, partly offset by the effect of currency translation and a lack of sales leverage on fixed costs.